microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

 ### Pros

-1. It allows us to pass the slot's default `children` to the render function, because it doesn't require overriding the default children.
+1. 👍 Allows us to pass the slot's default `children` to the render function, because it doesn't require overriding the default children.

    ```jsx
    <AvatarGroup